mouricesammy/yolo/README.md

 ## Docker-compose Networks

-contains frontend and backend tier networks for isolation, security and communication between both layers using different ips/networks
+contains frontend and backend tier networks for isolation, security and communication between both layers using different ips/networks. the networks are as follows:
+  networks:
+      front-end-network:
+        ipv4_address: 172.127.0.3

 ## Docker Hub